Yvonne Roberts: Early life and education

 Roberts' family moved to Madrid when she was a few months old and lived there for three years.
 She lived in a number of locations through the rest of her childhood.
 She was educated at Warwick University between 1967 and 1969, where one of her tutors was historian E. P. Thompson.

 Career

 Roberts began her career in journalism in 1969-1971 as a reporter and feature writer at the Northampton Chronicle & Echo.
+In 1971 she was winner of the Young Journalist of the Year Award.
 She was employed on London Weekend Television's Weekend World (1972–77), The London Programme (1977–79) and ITV's This Week from 1988.
 She worked on the short-lived tabloid the News on Sunday, and contributed to The Times, Evening Standard, New Statesman and The Independent.
 In 1990 she joined the staff of The Observer, to which she had previously contributed as chief leader writer.

 Roberts is a senior fellow at the Young Foundation.
 She has two daughters: Zoe Pilger (born 1984), from a previous relationship with journalist John Pilger; and Grace Scott, with her husband Stephen Scott, who was a producer on BBC's Panorama.